DaxKernel/docs/dev-doc/hooks.md

    no of pages to be free and the starting location in memory as input parameters and frees allocated pages in virtual memory.

 3. void wait_and_lock_mutex() ;
-   locks the mutex before memory manager executes a memory process of a singe thread entering the critical session .
+   locks the mutex before memory manager executes a memory process of a singe thread entering the critical section .
    We can apply mutex lock simply by disabling all the interrupts or by using spin lock.

 4. void unlock_mutex();
-   Mutex is unlocked after memory manager leaves the critical system .
+   Mutex is unlocked after memory manager leaves the critical section .
    Unlocking can be done by re-enabling the interrupts or resetting the spin lock.

 # How are the hooks actually implemented using the existing physical page allocator?